 - Uncompetitive horses become neglected or are thoughtlessly given away to unsuitable new owners.

 NZTR and Equestrian Sports New Zealand (ESNZ) launched a joint initiative in 2014 called Thoroughbreds in Equestrian Sport (TiES), aimed at increasing opportunities for second careers for thoroughbred horses retiring from racing.

 TiES holds annual national competitions offering prizes to the most successful thoroughbred in the following equestrian sports categories:

 NZTR also sponsors Beyond the Barriers which is a not-for-profit organisation that seeks to educate people regards the care of retired thoroughbred, retrained as a pleasure or sporthorse.

-As at late 2017 NZTR does not have sufficiently robust data to trace our thoroughbred population in a comprehensive manner or to confirm the numbers of horses that are successfully re-homed at the end of their racing careers.
-Through 2018, NZTR will conduct a range of initiatives that aim to resolve this shortcoming.
+NZTR does not have sufficiently robust data to trace our thoroughbred population in a comprehensive manner or to confirm the numbers of horses that are successfully re-homed at the end of their racing careers.
+Through 2020, NZTR will conduct a range of initiatives that aim to resolve this shortcoming.

 - Amend the Rules of Racing to create a duty of care for retiring and rehoming thoroughbreds